 She graduated from Harvard University, with a PhD in Business Economics and from University of Virginia, with a BA in Economics.

-Jonathan has been with CafeMedia since 2010, managing our conversational insights programs as well as numerous other strategic projects.
+Over the years at CafeMedia, Jonathan has worn a lot of hats at the company, including insights, business analytics, sales development, and campaign execution.
 Prior to CafeMedia, he worked at the IAB, the internet publishing trade association where he led industry education efforts.
-He also worked at the New York City Economic Development Corporation, where he focused on strategies and programs to support the city's new media and technology sectors, and the consulting firm Booz & Co., where he led numerous engagements in the media and entertainment industry.
+He also worked at the New York City Economic Development Corporation, where he focused on strategies to support the city's digital media sector, and the consulting firm Booz & Co., where he led numerous engagements in the media and entertainment industry.
 Jonathan graduated from Yale University with an MBA with a concentration in strategy and a BA in Comparative Literature.

 Robin leads the Community Team to help members have a great experience on CafeMom and MamásLatinas.
 Her team works to make everyone feel welcome, join in conversations, ask questions and share their thoughts.
 Robin's goal is to help all members find advice, support and entertainment easily.

 Before joining CafeMedia, Robin worked as a sales rep for a printing company in New York City, and in a number of other sales roles before that.
 Robin graduated from the University of North Carolina in Greensboro with a BA in Geology and Marketing with a minor in child development.
 Robin lives in New Jersey with her husband and three kids.

 Justin oversees both pre and post-sale functions to ensure the successful execution of campaigns for all CafeMedia properties.
 He works closely with the Sales team to define strategy and pricing, as well as with the Program Analytics, Account Management, Data Science and AdOps? teams to deliver outstanding results for clients.